One Million Yen Girl

 One Million Yen Girl (百万円と苦虫女, Hyakuman-en to nigamushi onna) is a 2008 Japanese drama film written and directed by Yuki Tanada.
-The film is a variation on seishun-eiga and family drama that tells the story from a woman's perspective.
-The troubled 21-year-old female protagonist named Suzuko Sato (Yū Aoi) sets out on a journey to escape troubles and lives on her own terms by saving up one million Yen each time, but ultimately finds that grass is always greener on the other side.
+The film is a variation of seishun-eiga and a family drama that tells the story from a woman's perspective.
+Suzuko Sato (Yū Aoi), the troubled 21-year-old female protagonist sets out on a journey to escape her troubles and live on her own terms by moving each time she saves up one million Yen, but ultimately finds that grass is always greener on the other side.

-In Japanese films, it is unusual for the girls to take initiative, however, One Million Yen Girl was able to subversively redefine this narrative.
-This is one of the most popular films by Yuki Tanada that incorporates feminism and aims toward redefining the gender role and space for woman in the film industry.
-With a middle ground budget and some promotions, this film has comfortably found success and won awards.
+In Japanese films, it is unusual for women to take the initiative, however, One Million Yen Girl subverts this traditional narrative framework.
+The film became one of Yuki Tanada's most popular works, incorporating themes of feminism and aiming to redefine the gender role and space for women in the film industry.
+Despite limited box-office success, the film has grown in popularity over the years and garnered awards and recognition beyond its initial reception.

 Plot

-21-year-old Suzuko Sato failed to get a proper full-time job, and after graduating from junior college, she works part-time at a restaurant.
-She lives with her parents and her younger brother who is in the sixth grade, but somehow feels uncomfortable.
+21-year-old Suzuko Sato works part-time at a restaurant after graduating from junior college and failing to get a proper full-time job.
+She lives with her parents and her younger brother Takuya Sato in the sixth grade, but feels uncomfortable with this.
 Then, her fellow part-time worker Riko proposes that they share an apartment and she agrees.
-Just before moving into the apartment, Suzuko is surprised to hear from Riko that Riko's boyfriend Takeshi Hamada will also be sharing the room with them.
-Suzuko moves in after Takeshi, who moved in a bit earlier, and is even more surprised to learn that Riko has already broken up with Takeshi, and that Suzuko and Takeshi will be the only two people sharing the apartment.
+Right before moving into the apartment, Suzuko is surprised to hear from Riko that Riko's boyfriend Takeshi Hamada will also be sharing the room with them.
+Suzuko reluctantly agrees and moves in after Takeshi, and is then even more surprised to learn that Riko has already broken up with Takeshi, and that she and Takeshi will be the only two sharing the apartment.

-One rainy day after they start living together, Suzuko picks up a kitten that was left in a cardboard box and brings it back to the apartment.
-Takeshi abandons the kitten while Suzuko goes out to buy food for the kitten, and Suzuko goes out to look for it, but the kitten she finds is already dead.
+One rainy day, Suzuko finds a kitten that was left in a cardboard box and brings it back to the apartment.
+Takeshi abandons the kitten while Suzuko goes out to buy food for the kitten.
+Suzuko goes out to look for it, but finds it on the road, already dead.
 Angry, Suzuko throws away all of Takeshi's belongings while he is away, and moves out of the apartment herself.
-Suzuko is criminally charged by Takeshi with property damage, put in a detention facility and fined 200,000 yen, which she pays.
-When she returns home from the facility, she is strongly criticized by her younger brother, who is aiming to take the entrance exam for a private junior high school, and she feels even more uncomfortable living at home, due to the neighbors and former classmates.
-Suzuko declares to her family that she will leave home when she saves up one million yen, and works hard at part-time jobs.
+Suzuko is then criminally charged by Takeshi for property damage, and is put in a detention facility and receives a 200,000 yen fine which she pays.
+After returning home from the facility, she is then strongly criticized by her younger brother, who feels her criminal record will affect the outcome of his entrance exams.
+She also becomes a subject of gossip for her neighbours.
+Uncomfortable, Suzuko declares to her family that she will leave home when she saves up one million yen.